g-adolph/Neighborhood-Map/README.md

 We have the following list of folders in src folder
  - assets

-⋅⋅⋅Where yours css files are
+   Where yours css files are
  - helpers

-⋅⋅⋅Contains files with specific goals and that can be shared by all the system.
+   Contains files with specific goals and that can be shared by all the system.
 For example googlemaps.js that manages all interactions with Google Maps.
  - models

-⋅⋅⋅Contains all models source file
+   Contains all models source file
  - viewModels

-⋅⋅⋅Contains all viewModels source file
+   Contains all viewModels source file
- - views (**I need to finish this process**) ⋅⋅⋅Contains all html files for each component that will be added to your index.html.
+ - views (**I need to finish this process**)

+   Contains all html files for each component that will be added to your index.html.

 ## What you need to know to build this project.